wanoz/PanML/README.md

 Generate embedding
 ```
-output = modelpack.embedding('What is the best way to live a healthy lifestyle?')
+output = lm.embedding('What is the best way to live a healthy lifestyle?')
 print(output[:5]) # show first 5 embedding elements
 ```
 ```